shabaz-create/CLI-Quiz_App/README.md

 # CLI-Quiz_App
-This a a CLI quizz app created by using JS
+This a a CLI quizz app created using JS

 This  cli app requires readline-sync & kuler as prerequisite